 Fentanyl analogs are a category of illicitly produced opioids very similar to fentanyl, but slightly different in their chemical structure.
-Fentanyl analogs began appearing in Virginia in 2014 and have risen dramatically since the beginning of 2016.
-In fatal overdoses, fentanyl analogs are often found with fentanyl and/or two different fentanyl analogs together, and/or heroin or cocaine, or due to the analog itself, without other drugs detected.
-Fentanyl analogs are illicitly produced and vary in their potency, and can be blamed in part for the significant rise in fatal overdoses due to opioids.
+Fentanyl analogs began appearing in Virginia in 2014 and have fluctuated ever since.
+Fentanyl analogs are illicitly produced and vary in potency, and in part, attributed to the rise in fatal overdoses due to opioids.
 For statistical purposes, 'fentanyl' includes all pharmaceutically produced fentanyl, illicitly produced fentanyl, and fentanyl analogs.